ThaiLe011094/cake_interview/README.md

 g { color: Green }
 </style>

-# cake_interview
-This repo is for Cake's interview and for reference only

 # Requirement
 ## Problem Statement
  - The task involves two SFTP destinations, referred to as <source> and <target>.